 According to studies, the average success rate of canthoplasty is over 90%.9

-Canthoplasty can be safe, reliable, and successful if done correctly.
-Trained and knowledgeable ophthalmologists should perform the surgery and only on suitable candidates.
+Canthoplasty surgery can be safe, reliable, and successful if done correctly.
+Trained and knowledgeable ophthalmologists should perform the surgery only on suitable candidates.

-Canthoplasty is an inpatient surgical procedure that improves the eye’s appearance.
+Canthoplasty is a reconstructive surgical procedure that improves the eye’s appearance.
 It involves cutting, repositioning, shortening, or removing excess skin from the outer part of the eyelids.

 In this article